Application Deadline: January 15

 English Proficiency Requirements

 Applicants whose native language is not English must demonstrate English proficiency, unless they meet one of the criteria for an exemption listed below.
 Please contact one of the testing agencies shown in the following chart and have an official score report sent to the University of Michigan at least 6-8 weeks prior to the application deadline.
 The scores must be received from the testing agency no later than the application deadline.
 Language test scores are valid two years from the test date.
 Photocopies and/or faxes of English proficiency scores will not be accepted.
-Please take note that for 2021, the minimum requirement is: 95 iBT.
+Please take note that the minimum requirement is: 95 iBT.

 |Description of Test||Assessment Provider||Speaking Test||Minimum Overall Score||Submission of Test Scores|

 |IBT TOEFL||Educational Testing Service||Yes||95||TOEFL scores are sent by ETS electronically to institution code: 1839|